bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_List816.png

 **Firewall templates** are presets of rules that can be system or developed by a user (custom).
-Administrators can specify default presets during the interface deployment in the JSON configuration file (find more in `Configurations Guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#security-group-templates>`_).
+Administrators can specify default presets during the interface deployment via the JSON configuration file (find more in `configurations guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#security-group-templates>`_).
+These presets will be used when creating a new security group.
+The new group will contain all the rules of these presets.

+..
 Now there are “TCP Permit All”, “UDP Permit All”, “ICMP Permit All” system firewall templates in the system.
 They just pass all the traffic.
 We offer them because we would like a user to make his virtual machines accessible without diving into technical details.

-If it is necessary, a custom firewall template can be created.
-Find more information on how to create a custom firewall template at :ref:`Create_FTemplate`.
+A custom security group template can be created via the UI.
+Find more information on how to create a custom security group template at :ref:`Create_FTemplate`.

-Upon VM creation the system creates a new security group for a VM on the base of templates.
-This group is initially filled with all the rules from specified presets.
+Upon VM creation the system creates a new security group for a VM on the base of templates (if they exist).
+This group initially contains all the rules from the specified presets.
 Next, when the user changes the rules for a certain virtual machine, it does not affect other machines.
 These changed rules make a **private security group** used for that virtual machine only.

 The second way is to use a **shared security group** for your virtual machine.
-Shared groups are used by other VMs.
+Shared groups are used by several VMs.
 Changes of rules in them may affect other VMs.

 Users can manage security group rules in two modes: a "view" mode with filtering by types and protocols and an “edit” mode.
 Security groups editing is available when switching from "view" mode to "editing" mode.
 If the group is shared, the user is warned that changes will affect other VMs using this group.
 This behavior allows avoiding undesirable changes for other VMs.